MicrosoftDocs/customer-insights/ci-docs/audience-insights/azure-machine-learning-experiments.md

 - [Product recommendation or next best action](#productrecommendation-or-next-best-action)

 1. If you create a new experiment or use an experiment template from the gallery, you need to configure the **Import Data** properties.
-Use the guided experience or directly provide details to access the Azure Blob Storage with your Customer Insights data.
+Use the guided experience or directly provide details to access the Azure Blob Storage that contains your data.

    ![Azure Machine Learning Studio experiment](media/azure-machine-learning-studio-experiment.png)